naz-ext/ThreatLens/README.md

 If VirusTotal does not have an existing report, ThreatLens may upload the selected file to VirusTotal for analysis.
 Before uploading files over 10 MB on mobile data, ThreatLens asks for your confirmation.

 ThreatLens does not upload files automatically in the background without a scan request from you.

+## File Attributes

+ThreatLens can inspect and clear extended attributes from files you choose through the iOS file picker.
+This processing happens on your device.

+ThreatLens stores a recent local history of files whose attributes were cleared, including file name, file size when available, clear time, and the names of cleared attributes.
+ThreatLens does not upload extended attribute values or recently cleared history to its own servers.

 ## VirusTotal